Norway hits export record amid soaring gas prices

-STOCKHOLM (AP) — Norway's exports reached a record in July, driven mainly by higher natural gas prices.
+STOCKHOLM (AP) — Norway's exports reached a record in July, driven mainly by natural gas prices that have soared since Russia's invasion of Ukraine.

 The Scandinavian country’s statistics agency on Monday said Norwegian exports reached 229 billion kroner ($24 billion) last month, 0.4% higher than the previous record set in March this year.